Welcome to Development

 Any great school ensures that its students are supported to develop as well-rounded individuals.
 At Wycombe High School we believe this is the true measure of success.
 We want the very best for our students, and at a a time when educational costs are rising rapidly and the level of state funding is deteriorating, we need to build capacity for further improvement.

 We have a strong and successful history of managing change and externally imposed budget cuts.
 We are also extremely well supported by parents in all aspects of school life.
-Over the past twelve years, more than £653,000 has been pledged and donated by parents and friends of Wycombe High School.
-This money has directly supported the building of the Music Centre, Wainwright Learning Centre, Science Prep Room and Data Logging Suite and the refurbishment of our Dining Room, Science Labs, Christie and Dungeon loos, Dance and Drama studios and our All-Weather Pitch.
+Over the past thirteen years, £717,000 has been pledged and donated by parents and friends of Wycombe High School.
+This money has directly supported the building of the Music Centre, Wainwright Learning Centre, Science Prep Room and Data Logging Suite and the refurbishment of our Dining Room, Science Labs, Christie and Dungeon loos, Dance and Drama studios and our All-Weather Pitch..

-Thanks to the generous support of current and former students, staff, parents, friends, grants and local business; we raised £108,857 in the 2017 - 2018 academic year for the Wycombe High School Fund.
-Donations to our Future Fund and Play Your Part for Sport Campaigns, from our Parents And Friends Association and a generous pledge from the Garfield Weston Foundation make up the majority of gifts.
+Thanks to the generous support of current and former students, staff, parents, friends, grants and local business; we raised £72,275 in the 2018 - 2019 academic year for the Wycombe High School Fund.
+Donations to our Future Fund and Play Your Part for Sport Campaigns and from our Parents And Friends Association make up the majority of gifts.
 We are deeply grateful to all those who have supported the school in terms of time, skills and funds.
 Your involvement is invaluable and strengthens our community.

-Please follow this link to our annual donor report including all gifts (one-off, regular and gift-in-kind) made during the 2017 - 2018 academic year.
+Please follow this link to our annual donor report including all gifts (one-off, regular and gift-in-kind) made during the 2018 - 2019 academic year.
 Every effort has been made to ensure accuracy of the following list.
-If your name has been omitted or misrepresented, please contact firstname.lastname@example.org and accept our apologies and gratitude for your support.
-Please follow this link for the Development Office Update which details funds raised by both the Development Office and Development Ambassadors in the 2017 - 2018 academic year.
+If your name has been omitted or misrepresented, please contact email@example.com and accept our apologies and gratitude for your support.

 Now more than ever we urge you to consider a financial donation, if you have not already done so.
 We acknowledge that the economic climate is difficult and that we all have to prioritise expenditures.
 However, unless we can convince you to contribute we will have to scale back our plans to improve facilities.